danjulio/gCore/README.md

 ![Life!](Pictures/life.png)

 ### (*) Historical Note
 This is actually my second design.
 The original gCore design was based around a "feather" PCB designed to fit under an Adafruit LCD module.
-It is documented in the [Original gCore](https://github.com/danjulio/gCore) respository and is why this repository is called gCore2.
+It is documented in the [Original gCore](https://github.com/danjulio/gCore-featherwing) repository.